A landing theorem for entire functions with bounded post-singular sets: Filaments

 \subsection{Disjoint-type addresses}

-To conclude this section, we discuss a particularly well-behaved type of dreadlock.
-Note that, in general, the points in the closure of a dreadlock $G_{\s}$ need not belong to $J_{\s}$.
-Indeed, this is the case for those dreadlocks of greatest interest to us, namely those accumulating on a periodic point whose orbit does not lie outside of $\overline{D}$.
+To conclude this section, we discuss a particularly well-behaved type of filament.
+Note that, in general, the points in the closure of a filament $G_{\s}$ need not belong to $J_{\s}$.
+Indeed, this is the case for those filaments of greatest interest to us, namely those accumulating on a periodic point whose orbit does not lie outside of $\overline{D}$.
 We show now that this cannot occur when the address $\s$ (or a forward iterate thereof) contains only fundamental domains that do not intersect $\overline{D}$.

 \begin{lem}[(Eventually) disjoint-type addresses] Let $\s = F_0 F_1 \dots$ be an external address, and suppose that there is $n_0\geq 0$ such that $\overline{F_n}$ does not intersect $\partial D$ for $n \geq n_0$.
 Then $\overline{G_{\s}} = J_{\s} = f_{\s}^{-n}( J_{\sigma^{n}(\s)}^0)\subset \tail_n(\s)$ for $n\geq n_0$. \end{lem} \begin{proof} By assumption, we have $\overline{F_{n}}\subset W_0$, and in particular $\unbdd{F_n}=F_n$, for $n \geq n_0$.
 Thus $\overline{\tail_{n+1}(\s)}\subset \tail_n(\s)$ for $n \geq n_0$ (where we use the convention that $\tail_0(\s)= W_0$ for convenience).
 In particular, $\unbdd{\tail}_{n+1}(\s) = \tail_{n+1}(\s)$, and